Don’t miss out on drastically reducing your property taxes!

 - The definition of “forested” is that it is capable of growing 20 cubic feet per acre per year of wood fiber.
 This is 1/6th of a cord per acre per year which is a very small amount.

 In our opinion, this program is beneficial for most forest owners in Michigan.
 It may not be of much benefit to landowners whose taxes are already low and do not anticipate changing ownership in the near future, but can be useful in estate planning for those inheriting the property, and could also be a good selling point to a new owner.
 This program is of no use if the landowner is planning on subdividing their property or developing their property in a manner that would greatly deplete the amount of forest.
 The QFP does enable the state government to have a greater influence on the management of private lands which may be an issue for some landowners.
 However we feel that the state’s influence will enhance, not inhibit, the management of private forests by requiring that the landowner consult with a forester and agree to follow a management plan.
-We are in the process of enrolling our own land which will make the property much more affordable.
+We have enrolled our own property into the program which has has made our property more affordable.

 We believe that the QFP could positively affect the real estate value of your property.
 It may be enhanced because potential buyers will be able to more easily afford the taxes.